apjanco/spaCy_workshops/README.md

 - Seth Bernstein
     -email: sfbernstein@gmail.com
-   - Dr. Seth Bernstein is currently Assistant Professor in History at the Higher School of Economics (Russian Federation).
+   - Seth Bernstein is Assistant Professor of History at the Higher School of Economics (Russian Federation).
 He holds a PhD in history from the University of Toronto (Canada).
-His current project, "Return to the Motherland: The Repatriation of Soviet Citizens after World War II," explores the brutal but transnational wartime experience and the troubled return of some five million members of the Soviet wartime diaspora.
+He is the author of Raised under Stalin: Young Communists and the Defense of Socialism (Cornell, 2017).
+His current project is "Return to the Motherland: The Repatriation of Soviet Citizens after World War II."
 Seth's work also uses digital techniques like GIS and massive textual databases to extract and visualize data.
-He posts his digital history findings occasionally at [abstractualized.com](abstractualized.com).

 ---

 Pre-Conference Workshops and Tutorials